Rasan (organization)

-Initially, Rasan was a feminist women's rights organization between 2004 and 2012 but in 2012 they expanded their scope to human rights issues related to the LGBT community, making them the first registered organization in Iraq to publicly advocate for the LGBT community.
-The organization also campaigns against child marriage and domestic abuse.
-The organization is headquartered in Sulaymaniyah, which is their primary area of operation, but they campaign in Iraq and the wider Middle East using their media presence and social media platforms, pressuring the Iraqi government and the Kurdistan Regional Government (KRG) to acknowledge basic human rights which are still violated and establish laws to protect LGBT people and women.
+Initially, Rasan was a feminist women's rights organization between 2004 and 2012 but in 2012 they expanded their scope to human rights issues related to the LGBTQ community, making them the first registered organization in Iraq to publicly advocate for the LGBTQ community.
+The organization also campaigned against child marriage and domestic abuse.
+The organization was headquartered in Sulaymaniyah, which was their primary area of operation, but they campaign in Iraq and the wider Middle East using their media presence and social media platforms, pressuring the Iraqi government and the Kurdistan Regional Government (KRG) to acknowledge basic human rights which are still violated and establish laws to protect LGBTQ people and women.

-The organization started awareness campaigns and group workshops for young people in Kurdish society to try to uproot the taboo of LGBT acceptance and the way LGBT communities are viewed and vilified by most of society.
-One of the campaigns, known as Art for All, included painting murals on public walls depicting the concerns of the LGBT community in Kurdistan in an attempt to sway public opinion towards a more lenient mentality.
+The organization started awareness campaigns and group workshops for young people in Kurdish society to try to uproot the taboo of LGBTQ acceptance and the way LGBTQ communities are viewed and vilified by most of society.
+One of the campaigns, known as Art for All, included painting murals on public walls depicting the concerns of the LGBTQ community in Kurdistan in an attempt to sway public opinion towards a more lenient mentality.
 The project started in 2017 after a fundraising campaign by All Out.
-By the end of the project, some of the murals representing the LGBT community were vandalized, especially ones with rainbows, which are known as an LGBT symbol.
-They also launched the Give a Hand project during the same time, supported by Give a Damn, which was about researching the needs of the LGBT community and create new queer-friendly vocabulary.
+By the end of the project, some of the murals representing the LGBTQ community were vandalized, especially ones with rainbows, which are known as an LGBTQ symbol.
+They also launched the Give a Hand project during the same time, supported by Give a Damn, which was about researching the needs of the LGBTQ community and create new queer-friendly vocabulary.

 Rasan was supported by multiple partners to execute their projects, including COC Nederland, Kvinna Till Kvinna, All Out, Give A Damn, Oxfam, PlanetRomeo, USAID, and Asiacell.

 History

 Early days

 Rasan was founded in 2004 as a feminist and women's rights organization.
 After shutting down for a year in 2011, it reopened in 2012.
-While continuing its work for women's rights, Rasan decided to also focus on the LGBT community, which was one of the biggest groups in society that still faced violence and discrimination.
+While continuing its work for women's rights, Rasan decided to also focus on the LGBTQ community, which was one of the biggest groups in society that still faced violence and discrimination.
 According to Ayaz Shalal Kado, former deputy director of Rasan, they felt something was missing and left out.
-Rasan was the only registered organization in Iraq to work for the LGBT community.
+Rasan was the only registered organization in Iraq to work for the LGBTQ community.